adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 In the Preamble of the Indian Constitution, fraternity means a sense of brotherhood and common humanity transcending all kinds of divisions among people, including those based on religion, race, language, and region.
 It emphasizes the importance of unity and integration among the diverse people of the country.
 The idea of fraternity is closely linked with the principles of democracy, socialism, and secularism, which form the basis of the Indian Constitution.
 The Constitution seeks to promote fraternity by ensuring that every citizen enjoys equal rights and opportunities, and by protecting the rights of minorities and weaker sections of society.
 The concept of fraternity is an essential part of India's democratic and secular identity and helps to promote social harmony and national unity.

-### The dignity of the Individual
+### The Dignity of the Individual

 The ultimate goal is to preserve and promote the dignity of the Individual.
 Improve the quality of life for the individual through fundamental rights and issuing DPSP for social development.

-### Unity and Integrity of the nation
+### Unity and Integrity of the Nation

 Unity and integrity of the nation are needed to protect an individual's dignity.
 Only through universal brotherhood, the nation can be kept under unity.
 So it is equally important to have unity and integrity of the nation on one side and fraternity on the other.

 ## Union and its territories

-**Indian union is an indestructible union of destructible states.** The first schedule of the constitution contains details about the name, territory of states and union territories.
+**Indian Union is an indestructible union of destructible states.** The first schedule of the constitution contains details about the name, territory of states and union territories.
 The name "*Bharat*" represents the rich diversity of Indian culture and traditions and is a symbol of the country's unity in diversity.

 **Article 1**: name and territory of states and union territories

-**Article 2**: parliament can admit or create new states. for instance, Sikkim was an independent kingdom until 1975 and it merged with the union of India through the 35th constitution amendment.
+**Article 2**: parliament can admit or create new states. for instance, Sikkim was an independent kingdom until 1975 and merged with the union of India through the 35th Constitution amendment.

 **Article 3**: states can be altered by the parliament. even though states have a say in it, it is not binding on the president and parliament.